Fire safety system report

 Fire safety system report application (MS Word, 224 kb dotm)

 What do I get?

 The principal certifier will receive a FSSR which is to be used when determining the application for OC being applied for.
 The FSSR identifies whether FRNSW is satisfied that relevant fire safety systems are capable of performing to the standard in the current fire safety schedule.

 The charge applicable to furnish a FSSR comprises a charge based on the cost of an inspection which is undertaken to assess the relevant fire safety systems.
 The inspection charge for the initial inspection is $215 for the first two (2) hours and $200 for each additional hour thereafter of the initial inspection, including travelling time.
 For any subsequent re-inspection, the charge is $430 for the first two (2) hours and $200 for each additional hour thereafter, including travelling time.

 For a full description of the charges applicable including terms, payment options, applying for a waiver or reduction of the charges, please refer to the fees & charges for services page.

 Fire safety system report process technical information sheet (Adobe, 1.17 mb pdf)

-Fact sheet for building owners on new fire safety requirements (external link)
+NSW Planning - fire safety requirements (external link)

 EP&A (Fire Safety and Building Certification) Regulation 2017 (external link)